Definition of Requirement Engineering

-- The requirements from the stakeholders may be conflicting.
+- The requirements of the stakeholders may be conflicting.

-- The changes of requirements during the process of analysis.
+- The changes in requirements during the process of analysis.

-- The requirements of the system are influenced by several factors in organization and politics.
+- Several factors influence the requirements of the system in organization and politics.

 3. Specification of Software Requirements

-A document consisting of requirements which are collected from various sources like the requirements from customer expressed in an ordinary language and created by the software analyst is called specification document for software requirements.
-The analyst understands the requirements expressed in ordinary language by the customers and converts it into a technical language that can be easily understood by the development team.
-Several models are used during the process of specification of software requirements like Entity Relationship diagrams (ER diagrams), data flow diagrams (DFD), data dictionaries, function decomposition diagrams (FDD), etc.
+A document consisting of requirements that are collected from various sources like the requirements from customers expressed in an ordinary language and created by the software analyst is called a specification document for software requirements.
+The analyst understands the customers’ requirements in ordinary language and converts them into a technical language that the development team can easily understand.
+Several models are used during the process of specification of software requirements like Entity-Relationship diagrams (ER diagrams), data flow diagrams (DFD), data dictionaries, function decomposition diagrams (FDD), etc.

 - Data Dictionaries: The data defined using a data flow diagram (DFD) is stored as information in the form of repositories called data dictionaries.
-The data items of the customer must be defined by the data dictionaries at the stage of requirements gathering to make sure that the same methodologies and definitions are used by the customers and developers.
+The customer’s data items must be defined by the data dictionaries at the stage of requirements gathering to make sure that the customers and developers use the same methodologies and definitions.

-- Entity Relationship Diagrams: One of the other tools used for the specification of requirements is entity relationship diagrams.
+- Entity Relationship Diagrams: One of the other tools used for the specification of requirements is entity-relationship diagrams.
 It is also called as ER diagrams.
-The detailed representation of logics for the organization is done using entity relationship diagrams (ER diagrams) and they make use of three types of constructs, they are relationships, entities of data, and the attributes associated with them.
+The detailed representation of logic for the organization is done using entity relationship diagrams (ER diagrams).
+They make use of three types of constructs: relationships, entities of data, and the attributes associated with them.

 4. Validation of Software Requirements

 After the development of the specification of requirements, the requirements laid down in the document are validated.
-There may be requirements from the users that are illegal, or which cannot be accomplished, or the needs can be misunderstood by the experts.
+There may be requirements from the users that are illegal or which cannot be accomplished, or the experts can misunderstand the needs.
 The requirements must satisfy the following conditions: